Musée des Egouts (Paris Museum of Sewers) – Paris, France - Atlas Obscura

 The Parisian sewers are a kind of mirror to the streets above.
 All are large enough to accommodate a person, and you could rather easily navigate your way around the entirety of Paris via the sewer system.
 Each sewer “street” has its own blue and white enamel street sign, and each building’s outflow is identified by its real street number.

 The Parisian sewers have always fascinated tourists, and the sewers were opened to the public during the World Exposition of 1867.
 Tourists were originally given tours on a small locomotive-drawn wagon, and later, up until the 1970s, in boats.
 They floated down the wide Parisian sewer canals in a sort of Parisian answer to the gondola.
-Today, the Parisian sewer system is closed to all but the 800 egoutiers, or sewer workers, with the exception of course of the Les Egouts de Paris, the Sewer Museum of Paris.
+Today, the Parisian sewer system is closed to all but the 800 egoutiers, or sewer workers, with the exception of course of the Musée des Egouts, or the Paris Museum of Sewers.

 One of the more intriguing displays in the moderately odorous museum is a giant iron ball.
 The sewers are regularly cleaned using large wooden or metal spheres just smaller than the system’s tubular tunnels.
 The buildup of water pressure behind the balls forces them through the tunnel network until they emerge somewhere downstream, pushing a mass of filthy sludge.
 And keep an eye out for packages whooshing through the “Pneu” or pneumatic tube system that still runs throughout the Parisian sewer.